cotteux/rssNews/README.md

 ## Usage

-	put the rssnews.mu in you .nomadnet/storage/pages/
+	put the rssnews.mu in you .nomadnet/storage/pages/ and add menu option in config.yaml